54 photographs from the original EMI Abbey Road sessions

 The Flaming Cow offers a rare insight into the brilliant but often fraught collaboration between Pink Floyd and Ron Geesin, the result of which became known as Atom Heart Mother - the Floyd's first UK number one album.

-From the time drummer Nick Mason visited Geesin's damp basement flat in Notting Hill, to the last game of golf between bassist Roger Waters and Geesin, this book is an unflinching account about how one of Pink Floyd's most celebrated compositions came to life.
+From the time drummer Nick Mason visited Geesin's damp basement flat in Notting Hill, to the last game of golf between bassist Roger Waters and Geesin, this book is an unflinching account about how one of Pink Floyd's most celebrated compositions came to life and how it fared in the field, right up to the present.

 Alongside unpublished photographs from the Abbey Road recording sessions (the only ones taken) and the subsequent performances in London and Paris, Geesin goes on to describe how the title was chosen, why he was not credited on the record, how he left Hyde Park in tears, and why the group did not much like the work.
 The Flaming Cow rose again, firstly in France, then in London in 2008.

-After nearly 50 years Atom Heart Mother remains a much-loved record, and The Flaming Cow explores its new-found cult status that led to its being studied for the French Baccalaureat (2012-2014) and to continued live performances around the World.
+After 51 years Atom Heart Mother remains a much-loved record, and The Flaming Cow explores its new-found cult status that led to its being studied for the French Baccalaureat (2012-2014) and to continued live performances around the World.